mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 20 - `src/services/comms/routing.js`

+**In plain English:** the post office.
+One send function that decides who receives a message: a single agent (DM), a topic group (channel), or - the default - just the agents you yourself spawned (subtree broadcast).

 **What jcode does:** one send path routes by which fields are populated - with `to_session` it is a DM, with `channel` it posts to that channel, with neither